CGCL-codes/DHUNET/README.md

 ## Reproduce the results in our paper

 We provide trained models for all datasets.
 The trained models can be downloaded at https://github.com/Liudaxian1/TrainedModels/tree/main/DHUNET_Models.
 Then put the trained models in the "./models" folder.
-Note that the commands in the $Process\ data$ section should be run first.
+Note that the commands in the $Process\ data$ section should be run first and download the provided model files one by one due to the large-file constraints of the Github.
 Then directly use the following commands for different datasets to reproduce the results reported in our paper:

 YAGO: